-Street Lights Movie Review
+Street Lights Movie Review: Shines Adequately!

 Plot

-Inspector James is on a mission.
-He has a special case to solve and it is an off the record mission.
-In the due course, various characters also enters the scene and the movie takes us through the interesting events that unfold within a time period of 24 hours.
+The story of Street Lights centres around a group of characters.
+A group of thieves steal a very expensive jewel from a rich businessman's house.
+Inspector James comes into the scene and he takes it up as a special case, which is off the record.
+But, there is something more into this case..

-Meet the cast & crew members of Street Lights..
+At first, let's see how the cast & crew members of Street Lights have fared for the movie..

 Mammootty As Inspector James